IvanDLar/MOVU-Docs/Modules/CR_CarRetailers/Sprint 4/retrospective.md

 #### Risks + Mitigations

-- This is a very big module and it touches a lot of other modules, which could provoke interference with each other's work: Have a sprint planning every Monday to assign tasks and invite other module leaders to the meeting.
-- There are a lot of people in the module, and we can't all always attend the meetings: Report status in chat and record the meetings.
 - The data model does not align with the car dealership registration request: Create a separate table for the requests.
 - Testing the endpoints is difficult because we require accounts of different types to test them: Create fake accounts with privileges to test the endpoints.
 - Documentation was not started earlier, which led to delays in completing it: Prioritize documentation from the beginning of the next sprint.